aniketpant/journal/_posts/2013-05-05-gemoetee-is-amazing.md

 ---
+layout: post
-title: "gemoetee is amazing."
+title: gemoetee is amazing.
-layout: entry
-date: 2013-05-05 21:17:00
+date: 2013-05-05 21:17
 ---
-### 2013-05-05 21:17, gemoetee is amazing.

 Just came across this amazing tool called [geometee](http://geometee.com/).
 It offers a set of over ten tools that generate different kinds of shapes and figures.
 I really like the tree and the tornado.
 Will be definitely getting myself a tee with a design I make.